MESSEGE FROM ARTIST

 One day, when I was in deep thoughts with a book in my hand, I happened

-in Japanese.
-With the use of this technique, the picture was depicted
+With the use of this technique, the picture was depicted in a same

-in a same size of thin line drawn in a constant pitch --- like a steel
+size of thin line drawn in a constant pitch --- like a steel wire,

 now, I am with this drawing tool of our time, computer mouse.
 I wondered